google/turbinia/docs/developer/sre-doc.md

     [gcloud](https://cloud.google.com/sdk/docs/install) cli tool
 *   workstation only : Authenticate to your GCP project:
     *   `$ gcloud auth application-default login`
-*   workstation only : set the correct GCP project
+*   workstation only : set the correct GCP project:
     *   `$ gcloud config set project {PROJECT_NAME}`

 ### Stop and start the Turbinia stack

-Turbinia uses pubsub mechanism to distribute jobs and tasks to server and workers.
+Turbinia uses [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) to distribute jobs and tasks to server and workers.
 We must first stop the server before stopping the workers.
 Before stopping the server we need to make sure the server is not handling any open tasks/requests anymore.

 #### Stop infrastructure

-*   Check the server logs to see if it's waiting for any tasks to complete
+*   Check the server logs to see if it's waiting for any tasks to complete:

     *   <code>$ ./update-gcp-infra.sh -i
         {INSTANCEID}
-        -z us-central1-f -c logs -s</code>
+        -z {ZONE} -c logs -s</code>

     ---

     **NOTE**

-    If you are not running from your workstation you can remove the -s
+    If you are not running from your workstation you can remove the `-s`.

     ---